The $3 Million Mistake

 You need someone who can understand your business model and customer needs at a deep level.
 Someone who asks the right questions before building anything.
 Who can direct AI tools to generate solutions, then review and iterate on the output with judgment and taste.
 Someone capable of making architectural decisions that AI isn't ready to handle.
 And who knows when to override AI's suggestions versus when to trust them.

-This is a fundamentally different skill set than traditional development.
+That's a fundamentally different skill set from traditional development.
 It combines strategic thinking, product instinct, and technical judgment.
-The actual coding becomes the easiest part of the equation.
+The actual coding?
+That becomes the easiest part.
 A 2024 report from the World Economic Forum listed "AI and big data" as the fastest-growing skill category globally, but emphasized that the most valuable professionals would be those who combine AI fluency with domain expertise and critical thinking.

 The Transition Period